Blog

 • The amount of payment you received in exchange for signing the lien waiver

-A conditional lien waiver is way better than an unconditional lien waiver because it offers you protection in case your client does not pay up.
+A conditional lien waiver is much safer than an unconditional lien waiver because it protects you if your client does not actually pay.
 Ideally, you will only sign an unconditional lien waiver once you have gotten your payment, but construction participants often make the mistake of signing away their lien rights just after receiving a check or processing a credit card transaction.

-Note that if a check bounces or the transaction gets rejected after a few days, you can no longer gain back your lien rights after signing an unconditional lien waiver.
+If a check bounces or the transaction gets rejected after a few days, you can no longer recover your lien rights once you’ve signed an unconditional waiver.

 Idaho does not regulate its lien waivers, so the waivers can have all sorts of statements that cause you to give up more than just your lien rights.
-Some lien waivers may bury provisions that get you to give up your right to retention pay, and it may also get you to relinquish all of your lien rights when you just want to revoke parts of it.
-If you are not sure about the statements written on your lien waiver, do not be afraid to clarify with your client or consult an expert.
+Some lien waivers may include provisions that get you to:

 Ready for a demo?